jasonpolites/gcf-recipes/pubsub/README.md

 ## Cloud Pub/Sub

 ### Overview
-This recipe shows you how to publish messages to a Cloud Pub/Sub topic from a Cloud Function
+This recipe shows you how to publish messages to a Cloud Pub/Sub topic from a Cloud Function.
+Where applicable:

+**Replace [PROJECT-ID] with your Cloud Platform project ID**

 ### Cooking the Recipe
 1. Follow the [Cloud Functions quickstart guide](https://cloud.google.com/functions/docs) to setup Cloud Functions for your project